26 Types of Insects in Texas

 The largest native moth in North America is called Hyalophora Cecropia, or the Cecropia moth.
 This is one of the types of insects in Texas belonging to the Saturniidae family of enormous silk moths.
 Females’ wingspan measurements range from 5 to 7 inches.

 Cecropia moth larvae can be found on many different types of trees in Texas, although they are most frequently seen on maple trees.
-Carl Linnaeus published the first description of the species in Systema Naturae, 10th edition, published in 1758.
+Carl Linnaeus published the first species description in Systema Naturae, 10th edition, in 1758.

-Given that it can defoliate a citrus tree in less than 24 hours, it is thought to be a major pest of agricultural and ornamental plants.
+Since it can defoliate a citrus tree in less than 24 hours, it is considered a major pest of agricultural and ornamental plants.
 It can also collect leaves from more than 200 different plant species.
-You’d also find that there are numerous queens and up to 2 million workers per colony.
+You’d also find numerous queens and up to 2 million workers per colony.

 Giant Swallowtail